Kolyvagin systems of rank 0 and the structure of the Selmer group of elliptic curves over abelian extensions: Selmer group of an elliptic curve

 Finally, consider a character $\chi''$ of conductor $61$ and order $6$.
 It satisfies that $\chi(2)$ is a $6^{\textrm{th}}$-root of unity.
 Then $\delta_{1,\chi''}=\delta_{1,\overline{\chi''}}=0$.
 The smallest Kolyvagin prime for these characters is $\ell''=2\,528\,233$, satisfying that

 Hence,

-Overall, assuming the Tate-Shafarevich group is finite, we know that $\rank(E(K))=3$.
+Overall, assuming the finiteness of the Tate-Shafarevich group, we know that $\rank(E(K))=3$.
 Furthermore, we know how the rank grows along the subextensions of $K/\Q$.
 Indeed, if $K_2$ and $K_3$ are the subextensions of degrees $2$ and $3$, respectively, we know that $\rank(E(K_2))=1$ and $\rank(E(K_3))=2$.

 Similarly, if $L$ is a subextension of $K/\Q$, then $\Sha(E/L)$ would have order $101^2$ if $[L:\Q]\in 20\Z$ and would be trivial otherwise.

 \end{example}

 \begin{example} We can use this method to find Tate-Shafarevich groups divisible by large primes.
 Consider the elliptic curve 27a1 in the Cremona tables and the prime $p=472\,558\,791\,937$.
 Let $\chi$ be the Dirichlet character of conductor $89$ satisfying that $\chi(3)$ is the unique primitive $88^{\textrm{th}}$ root of unity in $382\,613\,086\,515+p\Z_p$.
 Then